Huevos-y-Bacon/aws-cli-helpers/README.md

 Okta AWS CLI helper (basic, single Application) - based on https://github.com/oktadeveloper/okta-aws-cli-assume-role

-*Further instructions to be added...*
+*Further instructions to be added as well as a more complex script that lets you choose which Okta AWS application to use*

 ### awsprofile